What are the uses of garden herbs?

 5. Herbal Crafts

 On my dresser is a bouquet of dried lavender from my garden; dishes of fragrant potpourri are all over my homemade with herbs collected at the peak of the season.
+Herbs such as lavender, clary sage, and others can be grown for fragrance.

 Whether you enjoy putting together your own potpourris and sachets, simmering fragrance blends from natural products, herbs can be used in many crafts.
 Some people love using them for flower arrangements and wreaths.
 There are many great books on using herbs to make various handicrafts.
 You can also browse through gardening magazines, websites, Pinterest, and other sites for inspiration.